Comparing interpretation methods in mental state decoding analyses with deep learning models: Results

-In line with the data randomization test, we first trained a variant of each model configuration in each dataset on a version of the original training data with randomly shuffled mental state labels.
-As DL models are very powerful representation learners, the models were able to correctly decode the randomly shuffled mental state labels in the training data after 2000 training epochs, achieving decoding accuracies of 85.1\%, 98.7\%, and 98.4\% for the heat-rejection, MOTOR, and WM datasets respectively (see Appendix Fig.\ \ref{appendix:fig:results:randomized-labels}).
-Note that the models' decoding accuracies in the respective validation data were still close to chance, indicating that the models memorized the random association between labels and training data (namely, 45.9\%, 23.5\%, and 25\% for the heat-rejection, MOTOR, and WM datasets respectively; see Appendix Fig.\ \ref{appendix:fig:results:randomized-labels}).
-Next, we interpreted the decoding decisions of the models trained on randomized data with each interpretation method for the trial-level BOLD maps of their respective test data (comprising every fifth individual of the dataset; see section \ref{results_hyperopt}).
-To determine the similarity of the resulting trial-level attribution maps with the trial-level attribution maps for the original model, we again computed their mutual information (see Fig.\ \ref{fig:results:sanity-checks} A,C,E).
-Overall, this analysis showed Gradient Analysis, Guided Backpropagation, Guided GradCam, DeepLift, DeepLift SHAP, and Integrated Gradients perform well in the data randomization test, as indicated by their consistently low mutual information scores when compared to the other interpretation methods.
-Their attributions are therefore dependent on the characteristics of the data.
-The attributions of InputXGradient and LRP, in contrast, are less dependent on the specific labeling of the training data, as indicated by the generally higher mutual information scores.
+In line with the data randomization test, we first trained each model configuration on a version of its original training dataset with randomly shuffled mental state labels.
+The models were able to correctly decode the randomly shuffled mental state labels in their training data after $2,000$ training epochs, achieving decoding accuracies of $85.1\%$, $98.7\%$, and $98.4\%$ for the heat-rejection, MOTOR, and WM datasets respectively (Appendix Fig.\ \ref{appendix:fig:results:randomized-labels}).
+Importantly, the models' validation decoding accuracies were still close to chance (namely, $45.9\%$, $23.5\%$, and $25\%$ for the heat-rejection, MOTOR, and WM datasets respectively; Appendix Fig.\ \ref{appendix:fig:results:randomized-labels}), indicating that the models memorized the random associations between labels and training data.
+When comparing the attributions of each attribution method for the test mental state decoding decisions of the models trained on the randomized and original training data, we found that the attributions of DeepLift SHAP, Gradient Analysis, SmoothGrad, Guided Backpropagation, and Guided GradCam were generally more dissimilar between the two models than those of the other attribution methods, indicating stronger dependence of their attributions on the characteristics of the data.